You need to share confidential documents. It shouldn't be this hard.

 Sending a pitch deck when someone asks for a data room is a mismatch.
 They're at a different stage of the decision.
 They already like the story.
 Now they need to verify it.

 With Ellty, you can manage both in one place.
 Share your pitch deck as a trackable link early in the process.
-Upgrade to a full data room when diligence begins.
-The analytics carry through both stages, so you build a complete picture of investor engagement from first contact to close.
+Upgrade to a full data room when later-stage begins.
+The analytics carry through both stages, so you build a complete picture of visitor engagement from first contact to close.

 A virtual data room is a secure online platform where you store and share confidential documents with specific people.
-In the context of startups, it's primarily used during fundraising due diligence, M&A processes, and partnership negotiations.
+It's primarily used during fundraising due diligence, M&A processes, and partnership negotiations.
 It gives you more control and visibility than a simple shared folder - you can track who viewed what, set permissions per user, require NDA acceptance before access, and get notified in real time when someone opens your documents.

 Costs range from free to thousands of dollars per month.
-For startups, the practical range is $0 to $350/month for the features you actually need.
+For early-stage companies, the practical range is $0 to $350/month for the features you actually need.
 Ellty free plan covers basic tracking and sharing.
 The Data Room plan ($149/month) adds NDA gating, granular permissions, and watermarking.
-Enterprise tools like Intralinks or Firmex are designed for complex M&A and are priced accordingly - most early-stage founders don't need them.
+Enterprise tools like Intralinks or Firmex are designed for complex M&A and are priced accordingly.

 Google Drive lets you store and share documents.
 A virtual data room adds analytics (who viewed what, when, for how long), NDA gating, watermarking, granular permissions, audit logs, and real-time notifications.
 Google Drive is free and familiar, but you're blind to investor engagement.
 If you want to know whether an investor has actually looked at your financials, you need a purpose-built data room tool.

 Before you need it.
-Most founders set one up when an investor requests it, which creates unnecessary delay and signals that you weren't prepared.
-Set up a basic data room before you start active fundraising.
+Most teams set one up when someone requests it, which creates unnecessary delay and signals that you weren't prepared.
+Set up a basic data room before you need it.
 Update it as you gather documents.
-When diligence begins, you're ready to share immediately.
+When the process begins, you're ready to share immediately.

 No. Data rooms are used for M&A due diligence, partnership negotiations, vendor audits, board document sharing, secondary transactions, and legal processes.
 Any situation where you need to share sensitive documents with external parties in a controlled, trackable way is a good use case.

 It depends on the settings the document owner has configured.
-Many founders set up NDA gating on their data room so that anyone who clicks the link is required to accept an NDA before they can view anything.
-This is especially common for Series A and later-stage due diligence where the documents are more sensitive.
+Many teams set up NDA gating on their data room so that anyone who clicks the link is required to accept an NDA before they can view anything.
+This is especially common for later-stage due diligence where the documents are more sensitive.
 Ellty Data Room plan supports NDA gating.

 This is configurable.
 You can allow downloads, restrict to view-only, or set different download permissions for different users.
 On Ellty Data Room plan, you can control access at the folder and document level, including whether specific users can download.
-View-only access with watermarking is a common setup for the early stages of diligence.
+View-only access with watermarking is a common setup for companies.

 With a purpose-built virtual data room tool, you get analytics.
 Ellty provides real-time notifications when someone opens your room and detailed analytics showing which documents they viewed, which pages they spent time on, and how long they were in the room.
 You won't get any of this from Google Drive or a basic email attachment.